Opus10/qik/docs/commands.md

 ## Dependencies

 Qik command caching is centered around a rich set of dependencies.
-Here we'll cover globs, distributions, modules, commands, and constants.
+Here we'll cover globs, commands, constants, and python-specific dependencies.
 At the end, we'll touch on global dependencies across all commands.

 For a more in-depth look into how dependency caching works, see [the caching section](caching.md).